CREESTL/Amaze/docs/contracts/Core.md

-# Blacklist
+# Core

-> Blacklist contract to block users of the Amaze platform
+> Core contract to block users of the Amaze platform